anastuart/thesis/extra_stuff/dumping_ground.md

 ## ID

+During sleep, ID is associated with increased absolute and relative beta power and relative theta, alpha, and sigma power, in addition to decreased delta power (Kao et al., 2021; Zhao et al., 2021).
+This increase is also observed during resting wake, with an increase in absolute and overall theta power, relative beta power and absolute gamma power (Zhao et al., 2021).
+Increased theta power in wake is associated with feelings of sleepiness, while beta and gamma power are indicators of cognitive arousal (@cite).

 Hyperarousal can prevent daytime sleepiness as measured through sleep latency despite significant fatigue, as the dominance of wake-like neural activity in the beta frequencies prevents a global lapse of consctiousness [@shi2022].